 Sister Diane also came on the scene in 2007 and is still doing the same thing today as she did then – a little bit of everything!
 She helps with packing toffee, with the retail store, with lighting a fire under Don and Laura when they need it, and with spending long days at craft shows selling the toffee.
 She has a different “real” job, but is always available to offer whatever free time she has to help do whatever needs to be done at The Toffee House.

-Mike’s wife, Jackie, also joined that year packing toffee whenever she had a spare moment away from her duties as a mother.
+Mike’s wife, Jackie, also joined that year packing toffee whenever she had a spare moment away from her duties as a mom.

 In 2010, niece Lauren O. came on board to help pack toffee.
-In 2012 brother Michael entered, traveling from his home in Seattle to spend the holidays with family while working seasonally at The Toffee House (a tradition he has continued.)
+In 2012 brother Michael entered, traveling from his home in Seattle to spend the holidays with family while working seasonally at The Toffee House.
 Nephew Jake, niece Hannah O. and sister-in-law Terri also came on to help pack toffee.

 In November 2012, niece Lauren S. came on to answer phones.